exitus1/Video-Scripts/August18thNews.md

 Staking: The 30-day average ticket price was 144.3 DCR (+4.9 from last month) with the circulating DCR staked still hovering around 50% of the total available supply.
 Throughout July there was an average of 134 public listening nodes and 241 total nodes per dcr.farm If you’d like to spin up your own node on a raspberry pi be sure to check out the guide on this channel, it is geared towards new users.

+We had several new Politeia Proposals published for discussion.
+Soon These proposals will go up for vote so make you have your tickets already purchased so you won’t miss out on casting your vote and having a voice in the direction of the project.

 Marketing Decred - Twitter/Social Media, Educational Videos, Ads --- by fst_nml

 This proposal requests $10,000 USD payable in DCR to fund a number of marketing strategies to drive traffic to Decred and generate new user interest.

 Strategies include Twitter and social media paid ads, endorsements, and promotional content.